toludoyin/etl-pipeline-ph/README.md

 ### Workflow

-Extract data from https://date.nager.at/Api API, transform the data in a readable format and load into a Postgresql database for accessibility, scheduled the flow to run and update table at 09:00, Sunday through Saturday using Airflow.
+Extract data from https://date.nager.at/Api API - A public holiday dataset, transform the data in a readable format and load into a Postgresql database for accessibility, scheduled the flow to run and update table at 09:00, Sunday through Saturday with Airflow.

 #### Environment Setup
 1. Install Docker from https://docs.docker.com/compose/install/